Head of Picasso in Mougins

 Where Legends Once Lived

 In the late 1930s, Picasso stayed at the “Vaste Horizon” hotel, where, in true Picasso style, he couldn’t resist turning a wall in his room into an impromptu canvas.
 Sadly, the hotel owner didn’t appreciate the genius and had the drawings erased.
-Years later, in 1961, Picasso made Mougins his home for good, settling into the villa “Notre-Dame-de-Vie.”
+Years later, in 1961, Picasso made Mougins his permanent home, settling into the villa “Notre-Dame-de-Vie.”
 He wasn’t the only one who fell in love with the village—Edith Piaf spent her last days there, and legends like Christian Dior, Yves Saint Laurent, and Jacques Brel also found inspiration in this peaceful place.

 A Taste of What’s to Come: Mougins’ Culinary Scene